tzg4759/Saver_Sidekick/README.md

 9. Click 'Add goal' button

 --------------------------------------
-   MONTHLY STATS
+   HOW TO USE MONTHLY STATS
 --------------------------------------

 1. Navigate to graph page
 2. Click 'More Info' button
 3. Monthly stats page will be displayed
 --------------------------------------
-   Add OVER WORKED HOUR
+   HOW TO USE ADD OVER WORKED HOUR
 --------------------------------------
 1. Click 'OVERWORKEDHOUR' button
 2. Enter "hours worked" and "Bonus ratio" information